ArnaoutLab/diversity/README.md

 | Chinstrap | 0.347385 |         1 | 0.258256 |
 | Gentoo    | 0.222998 |  0.258256 |        1 |

-Finally, we create a Metacommunity object from the counts and similarity matrix.

 ```python
 metacommunity = make_metacommunity(counts, similarity=similarity_matrix)
 ```

+## Diversity methods

-Metacommunty objects have convenience functions for calculating all diversity measures for each subcommunity for a given viewpoint.
+Once a `Metacommunty` object has been initialized, we can use convenience methods to calculate all diversity measures for each subcommunity for a given viewpoint.

 ```python
 metacommunity.subcommunities_to_dataframe(viewpoint=0)